Tanix98/Tanix98/README.md

 ### Hello! 👋

 My name is Øystein Røstvik.
-I'm currently studying front-end development at Noroff VOC in Kristiansand.
+I'm currently studying front-end development at Noroff VOC in Kristiansand, learning all about designing and building websites.

 Coding languages
 * HTML